chauff/cse1500-web-transcripts/Lecture-1.md

 [..body..]
 ```

-The first line indicates the status of the response - in this case, the requested resource exists and the server sends back the status `200 OK`: everything is okay, the resource was found and is send to you.
+The first line indicates the status of the response.
+In this case, the requested **resource exists** and the client is authorized to access it.
+Thus, the server sends back the status `200 OK`: everything is okay, the resource was found, you are allowed to receive it.
-The response is then structured into **header fields**, in the format of `name:value`, and the **response body** which contains the actual content.
+The response is then structured into **response header fields** in the `name:value` format, and the **response body** which contains the actual content.
 The body is optional - if the requested resource is not found, an error status code without a body would be returned to the client.
 The header fields contain important information for the client to understand the data being sent, including the type of content, the length and so on.
-As you can see here, the server can also send cookies to the client in the header fields.
+Without this information, the client would be unable to process the data in the correct manner.

 ## HTTP headers dissected

-### Important entity header fields
+### Important header fields

-Many header fields exist, the most important ones (though to some extent this remains an arbitrary choice) are listed below:
+Many header fields exist, the most important ones (though to some extent this remains an arbitrary choice) are the following:

 | Header field     | Description                                         |
 |------------------|-----------------------------------------------------|